VictorRobellini/stremio-addons-k8s/README.md

  - Local DNS queries sent to pfSense DNS resolver and forwarded to CoreDNS
  - Added as extra search domain in pfSense DHCP

-With the above stack, all deployments/services are registered with DNS and can be accessed by name within my network. pfSense Acem/LetsEncrypt manages SSL certificates and pfSense HAProxy manages inbound HTTPS termination.
+pfSense Acme/LetsEncrypt manages SSL certificates and pfSense HAProxy manages inbound HTTPS termination.

-With this setup I can access all of my Kubernetes Deployments/Services by name on my local network and externally with valid SSL certs.
+With this setup I can access all of my Kubernetes Services by name on my local network and externally with valid SSL certs.

 ## K3s